 - Sumo Logic Parser.
 For other data sources, the Sumo Logic’s built-in parsers that extract key-value pairs from messages.
 To see currently available parsers, go to Manage Data > Logs > Parsers in the Sumo Logic UI.

 For more information on these alternatives, see Cloud SIEM Ingestion Best Practices.

 The key-value pairs are input to the next step of the process: mapping.

 Map message fields to schema attributes

-The mapping process creates a Record from the key-value pairs that were extracted from a message, and maps a subset of the keys to CSE schema attributes.
+The mapping process creates a Record from the key-value pairs that were extracted from a message, and maps a subset of the keys to Cloud SIEM schema attributes.

 Mapping solves a particular problem: messages from different products use different names to identify users, applications, devices and so on.
 For example, some messages may refer to a source IP address as

 sourceIpAddress.
 We need a standard set of names for the data that most messages are likely to contain.
 The Cloud SIEM schema defines that standard set of names.

 What’s the benefit of mapping?
 It results in Records that use a common (standard) name for fields that hold the same sort of data, regardless of the source of the incoming message.
 The result: the same Cloud SIEM rule can be applied to all Records, regardless of the message source.

 Normalize usernames and hostnames